S. Shankar

 Office hours:

 S. Shankar is a critic, novelist, and translator.
 His scholarly areas of interest are postcolonial literature (especially of Africa and South Asia), literature of immigration, film, creative writing and translation studies.
-He is Professor of English and Chair of the English Department, and editor of the literary journal Mānoa, based in the department.
+He is Professor of English and a former Chair of the English Department, and editor of the literary journal Mānoa, based in the department.

 Shankar is a translator from Tamil, including of the full-length Tamil play Water! by Komal Swaminathan, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal, and of the famous 18th-century Krishna devotional “Alaipaayuthey,” which appears in No End to the Journey as “Restless as the Waves of the Ocean.”

 Shankar has published shorter pieces in a wide variety of scholarly and general interest periodicals in India and the US.
-His scholarly articles, poems, reviews, and literary essays have appeared in such academic journals and popular venues as PMLA, Tin House, Massachusetts Review, Comparative Literature, Critical Inquiry, Outlook, The Hindu, Pioneer, Village Voice, and The Nation.
+His scholarly articles, poems, reviews, and literary essays have appeared in such academic journals and popular venues as PMLA, The Conversation, Words without Borders, Tin House, Massachusetts Review, Comparative Literature, Critical Inquiry, Outlook, The Hindu, Pioneer, Village Voice, and The Nation.
 The scholarly article "The Ruse of Freedom: A Comparative Essay on Ahimsa and Freedom of Expression” was published in Cultural Critique in 2022; and the short story "Chennai Block South: Intrusion of Untouchables" was published in ISLE in 2020.

 Publications in the Last Five Years: